duncanmazza/SoftSysLabMat/reports/report.md

 #### Matrix Literals

 An important feature of LabMat is support for matrix literals.
 Matrix literals are converted into `matrix` structures in when parsing the abstract syntax tree.
-We adopted the same matrix literal syntax used in MATLAB which enables efficient creation of matrices inline.
+We adopted the same matrix literal syntax used in MATLAB which enables efficient inline creation of matrices.
 Incorrect matrix dimensions are detected as a static semantic error and reported accordingly.
-Thanks to the `mpc` library's integration of regex, we implemented the grammar such that white space simultaneously serves a column delimiter along with a comma - just as in MATLAB - and can be treated as extraneous when appropriate.
+Thanks to the `mpc` library's integration of regex, we implemented the grammar such that white space simultaneously serves a column delimiter and can be treated as extraneous when appropriate.
 For example:

 ```
-m = [1,2;3,4];           // Valid
+>>> m = [1,2;3,4];           // Valid
-m = [1 2; 3       4;];   // Also valid
+>>> m = [1 2; 3       4;];   // Valid
-m = [1, 2, 3; 4];        // Invalid dimensions reported
+>>> m = [1, 2, 3; 4];        // Invalid dimensions reported
 ```

+## Design Decision example

+TODO

 ## Reflection

-We were able to achieve many of our our learning goals and all of the originally-defined MVP with the exception of signal processing function integration.
-Though we didn't have the bandwidth to explore some of the stretch goals outlined, achieving the MVP was plenty challenging with implementation of basic arithmetic operations on both numbers *and* matrices as well as assigning and making use of variables.
+We were able to achieve many of our learning goals and all the originally-defined MVP except for signal processing function integration.
+Though we didn't have the bandwidth to explore our stretch goals, achieving the MVP was plenty challenging with implementation of basic arithmetic operations on both numbers *and* matrices, as well as assigning and making use of variables.
 Given the infrastructure we built to support the transposition function, we see integration of signal processing functions like convolution and the fast Fourier Transform as a clear next step.
-We learned how to define matrices and make syntax design choices for LabMat.

 ### Duncan Learning Goals Reflection